 1. Check it's the right model

 This probably sounds like an obvious one, but some retailers (particularly online) don't label their models as clearly as they ought to, which leaves you having to work out which version of a particular camera you're actually looking at.
-For example, if you fancy buying the Sony A7 on Amazon, you'll find it listed as the Sony ILCE7KB.CE.
+For example, if you fancy buying the Sony A7 on Amazon UK, you'll find it listed as the Sony Sony ILCE7B.

 To add further confusion, some manufacturers name their models differently in other countries.
 Canon, for example, names some of its more junior DSLRs differently in the US than it does in the UK, while Panasonic also frequently changes the series name or number, depending on where a camera is being sold.
 So, the Lumix TZ90 in the UK, for example, is actually the Lumix SZ70 in the US.